El-Masri v. Macedonia

 The Parliamentary Assembly of the Council of Europe (PACE) and the European Parliament have undertaken inquiries into the collaboration of European governments with the CIA “extraordinary renditions” program.
 Their inquiries corroborated the details of El-Masri’s rendition in its entirety, including his secret detention and interrogation in Macedonia and Afghanistan.

-In the United States, the American Civil Liberties Union (ACLU) sued the director of the CIA, unknown CIA agents and several corporations seeking compensation and declaratory relief for violations of El-Masri’s rights.
-The US courts dismissed the complaint on the basis of the “state secrets privilege” on the ground that “the very subject of the litigation is itself a state secret.”
+In the United States, the American Civil Liberties Union (ACLU) sued the director of the CIA, unknown CIA agents, and several corporations, seeking compensation and declaratory relief for violations of El-Masri’s rights.
+U.S. courts dismissed the complaint on the basis of the “state secrets privilege” on the ground that “the very subject of the litigation is itself a state secret.”
 The U.S. Supreme Court declined to accept jurisdiction.
 In April 2008, the ACLU filed a complaint against the United States with the Inter-American Commission on Human Rights.

 In Spain, prosecutors have investigated the operations of the CIA rendition team that rendered El-Masri, whose itinerary included a stop in Palma de Mallorca before proceeding to pick him up in Skopje.
 In May 2010, a Spanish prosecutor asked a judge to issue international arrest warrants against members of the rendition team.